Société Parisienne: Victoria Combination

 The company became known for a front-wheel drive voiturette called the Victoria Combination, which was variously powered by 1.75 hp or 2.5 hp De Dion-Bouton engine or a water-cooled 3.5 hp Aster engine.
 The engine was mounted on the front axle and so was rotated by the tiller steering.
 The name Victoria Combination described the lightweight, two-seater trailer commonly known as a Victoria, combined with the rear axle and drive mechanism from a motor tricycle that was placed in front to achieve front-wheel drive.
 It was also known as the Eureka and Société Parisienne patented the design of articulated front-drive unit and trailer.

 The specification of the Victoria developed over time, but the simple design belied the high quality of workmanship.
 The coachwork was built by a leading Parisian coach-builder Alfred Belvallette, the front axle units were built by Darracq.
 In June 1899 it was offered with a 2.5 hp De Dion Bouton engine fitted with 'Longuemare automatic carburettor, and a four-speed gearbox made by Guyenet et Balvay to the patent design of J Didier.

 When production ceased in mid-1901, over 400 copies had been sold for 3,000 Francs (circa $600) each.

 Examples

-Examples of the 'Victoria Combination' are currently displayed at the 'Musée Automobile de Vendée':fr:Musée automobile de Vendée in Talmont-Saint-Hilaire, France, and the Swedish National Museum of Science and Technology in Stockholm.
+Examples of the 'Victoria Combination' are currently displayed at the 'Tampa Bay Automobile Museum in Florida' 'Musée Automobile de Vendée':fr:Musée automobile de Vendée in Talmont-Saint-Hilaire, France, and the Swedish National Museum of Science and Technology in Stockholm.